UsumiMin/Vision_Match/README.md

 # Vision_Match
-A bot for searching clothes by photo.
+A bot for searching clothes by photo. kat